scottstanfield/newmac/readme.md

 # Mac Config for Web Development

-> Tested for Mavericks OS 10.9.2
+> Tested for Yosemite
-> Last updated on June 30, 2014 by Sean O'Farrell
+> Last updated in January 2015
-> THIS IS A DRAFT FOR MAVERICKS.
-AND IT'S CURRENTLY INCOMPLETE.

 The steps below assume you have a clean, fully patched Mac.